tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCV/README.md

 ## GitLab

 GitLab provides management of git repositories.
-The GitLab plug-in imports issues, commits, merge requests and buildsfrom a GitLab server.
+The GitLab plug-in imports issues, commits, merge requests and builds  from a GitLab server.

 ---